Winter Recreation in Oakridge, Oregon

 If your visit includes time in Bend, come ride fat bikes with us on groomed snow trails at Wanoga Sno-Park or other beautiful locations as snow conditions allow.

-Oakridge Region Multi-day Adventure
+Oakridge Region Adventure Rides

 • Beverages from Deschutes Brewery, Humm Kombucha, and Polar Seltzer